Want to Know How to Become a Grant Writer? Follow This Expert’s Tips

 How Much Do Grant Writers Make?

-Some grant writing jobs are short and sweet, and you’ll invoice for only two or three hundred bucks.
+Some grant writing jobs are short and sweet, and you’ll invoice for only a couple hundred bucks.
 But as you gain experience and climb the ladder, you may start writing detailed grant applications for federal government agencies that can bring in several thousand dollars a pop.

 My first few years of grant writing involved lots of low-hanging fruit and low-paying gigs.
 Combined with other writing projects, I earned only about $35,000.

-Fast forward almost a decade, and that number is cresting $80,000.
+Fast forward about a decade, and that number shot to $80,000.
 My business is thriving, and I have several repeat clients, an army of writers helping me with my projects, and a comfortable income.

 Megan Hill is a Seattle-based freelance writer and CEO of Professional Grant Writers, a team of nonprofit experts and development professionals working with charities around the world.